Chamlong's Asoke Vegetarian Restaurant

 I’ve been visiting Chamlong’s Asoke for years and recommend it to everyone who visits Bangkok.
 Not sure what you eat?
 Watch everyone else order around you and see how the food is prepared (it’s all open) to get an idea of what looks good.
 Take your time.
 Ask questions.

 The Asoke group is run on self sustaining principles and so the prices are incredibly low.
 If you order something you don’t like they you won’t have spent out much on your disappointment (but if you find anything disappointing here then go home because you don’t deserve Thailand).

 Like many food courts in Thailand, Chamlong’s Asoke runs on a coupon system (purchase them in front of the shop inside).
 Buy the food coupons there and you can return any unused vouchers for cash before you leave.
 100 baht can feed two people.

 Water is free, and is available from large jugs with taps and it is safe to drink (contrary to what any guide says, I have never had problems with water in Thailand).

 Another feature you will find in many open food courts is a crockpot full of hot water next to the utensils, which is provided as a sort of cleaning service if you’re not comfortable with the sanitation of the fork you’re about to shove in your faceplace.

-The entire complex is closed on Mondays, and by 14:00 on all other days.
-Go early on a weekend and pair it with a trip to Chatuchak, but go to the market last because you will get so lost you won’t find your way back to civilisation before the next day and by then Chamlong’s Asoke will be closed.
+The entire complex is closed on Mondays (and they do take some days long breaks), and by 14:00 on all other days.
+Go early on a weekend and pair it with a trip to Chatuchak, but go to the market last because you will get so lost you won't find your way back to civilisation before the next day and by then Chamlong's Asoke will be closed.